njanakiev/njanakiev.github.io/_posts/2018-03-18-pandas-groupby.md

 title: "Working with Pandas Groupby in Python and the Split-Apply-Combine Strategy"
 category: blog
 comments: True
+seo:
+    date_modified: 2020-02-20
 image: /assets/pandas_groupby_files/NOS_170539764971.jpg
 imagesource: New Old Stock
 imageurl: http://nos.twnsnd.co/image/170539764971
 layout: post
 tags: ['Pandas', 'Python']
 ---
-In this tutorial we will cover how to use the Pandas DataFrame [groupby](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html) function while having an excursion to the Split-Apply-Combine Strategy for data analysis.
+In this tutorial we will cover how to use the Pandas DataFrame [groupby](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.groupby.html) function while having an excursion to the [Split-Apply-Combine Strategy](https://www.jstatsoft.org/article/view/v040i01) for data analysis.
 The Split-Apply-Combine strategy is a process that can be described as a process of _splitting_ the data into groups, _applying_ a function to each group and _combining_ the result into a final data structure.

 The data set we will be analysing is the [Current Employee Names, Salaries, and Position Titles](https://www.cityofchicago.org/city/en/depts/dhr/dataset/current_employeenamessalariesandpositiontitles.html) from the City of Chicago, which is listing all their employees with full names, departments, positions, and salaries.
 Let's get into it!